livecode/livecode/toolchain/lc-compile-ffi-java.1.md

 * --check _CHECKFILE_:
   Output the parsed data to _CHECKFILE_.
-This is used for checking consistency of output - the result of running **java-dsl-parse** on _CHECKFILE_ should be identical to _CHECKFILE_.
+This is used for checking consistency of output - the result of running **lc-compile-ffi-java** on _CHECKFILE_ should be identical to _CHECKFILE_.

 * -h, --help: Print some basic usage information.